Summer 2018 Program:

 A unique partnership between The Crazy Horse Memorial Foundation and the University of South Dakota.

 To protect and preserve the culture, tradition, and living heritage of the North American Indians.
 The Foundation demonstrates its commitment to this endeavor by carving a memorial to Lakota leader Crazy Horse to represent all North American Indians; by providing educational and cultural programming; by acting as a repository for Native American artifacts, arts and crafts through the INDIAN MUSEUM OF NORTH AMERICA® and the NATIVE AMERICAN EDUCATIONAL & CULTURAL CENTER®; and by establishing and operating the INDIAN UNIVERSITY OF NORTH AMERICA® and, when practical, a medical training center for American Indians.

 High school graduates from across the United States between the ages of 17-21 who will graduate from high school with a cumulative high school grade point average of 2.6 or above and have scored at least a 21 on the ACT or a 990 on the SAT for regular full acceptance.
 Students with grade point averages and ACT or SAT scores below these standards may be considered for provisional acceptance.
 Preference is extended to enrolled members of federally recognized tribes; however, the university is open to all qualified students.

 Admission requirements for the Summer University Program of The Indian University of North America, a partnership between Crazy Horse Memorial Foundation and the University of South Dakota, are as follows:

-For 2017, up to thirty two qualified students and eight alternates will be selected by an admission committee comprised of representatives from Crazy Horse Memorial and the University of South Dakota.
-The Application Deadline is April 14, 2017.
+For 2018, up to 32 qualified students and eight alternates will be selected by an admission committee comprised of representatives from Crazy Horse Memorial and the University of South Dakota.
+The Application Deadline is April 13, 2018.